colerusson/startup/README.md

 9. In JSX, you can use CSS classes and styles to customize the appearance of your UI components.
 You can use the className attribute to add classes and the style attribute to add inline styles.
 10. JSX has some restrictions compared to HTML, such as using camelCase for attribute names and using the className attribute instead of the class attribute.
 It also does not support certain HTML elements like <img> or <input>, which have special properties in React.

+Daemons
+1. A daemon is a background process that runs continuously on a system, usually performing tasks that don't require user interaction.
+2. Daemons are commonly used for tasks such as server maintenance, monitoring, logging, and backup.
+3. Daemons are usually started at system boot time and run as system services, meaning that they are owned and controlled by the operating system itself, rather than a user.
+4. Daemons typically run as a separate process from the user's shell, and are often detached from the terminal or console, meaning they can run even when no user is logged in.
+5. Daemons are commonly managed using specialized tools, such as systemd, launchd, or upstart, which provide a way to start, stop, and monitor daemons, as well as handle logging and error reporting.
+6. Daemons are often designed to run in the background with minimal resource usage, and can be optimized for performance and reliability using techniques such as process forking, process monitoring, and signal handling.
+7.

 Converting to React
 1. Understand the differences between web development and React: React is a JavaScript library for building user interfaces while web development involves a variety of technologies including HTML, CSS, and JavaScript.
 You'll need to understand how React works and its basic concepts such as components, state, and props.
 2. Break down the web file into components: One of the key features of React is the ability to break down the user interface into smaller, reusable components.
 You should analyze the web file and identify the different parts of the interface that can be turned into components.